-19299 (1996 SZ4) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+19299 (1996 SZ4) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1996 SZ4 as potentially hazardous because its orbit does not bring it close to Earth.

 1996 SZ4's orbit is 28.40 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 1996 SZ4's orbit is determined by observations dating back to Sept.
 16, 1996.
 It was last officially observed on Dec.
 21, 2008.
 The IAU Minor Planet Center records 43 observations used to determine its orbit.

 The position of 19299 (1996 SZ4) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.